KittyMcDonagh/kmcd-issue-tracking-project/README.md

    - Select to see the details of a particular Issue
    - Select to see the comments on a particular Issue

-7. Client-side users may filter the Issues List by an Issues Filter which allows the user to select:
+7. **Client-side** users may filter the Issues List by an Issues Filter which allows the user to select:
     - Issues Assigned to the Logged in user only
     - Issues that belong to the client the user is associated with only
     - Issues that belong to other clients only
     - All Issues

-12. Client-side users are able to filter the Issues list by Status, and Priority
+8. Client-side users are able to filter the Issues list by Status, and Priority
-13. Client-side userd are able to flag another client's Issue by clicking a 'thumbs up' icon for that Issue, to indicate that they have it too
+9. Client-side userd are able to flag another client's Issue by clicking a 'thumbs up' icon for that Issue, to indicate that they have it too
-14. Client-side users are able to unflag an Issue that they previously flagged
+10. Client-side users are able to unflag an Issue that they previously flagged
-15. Clients are **not* be able to flag their own Issues
+11. Clients are **not* be able to flag their own Issues

-32. Vendor-side users are able to filter the Issues list by an Issues Filter which allows the user to select:
+12. **Vendor-side** users are able to filter the Issues list by an Issues Filter which allows the user to select:
     - Issues Assigned to the Logged in user only
     - All Issues
-33. Vendor-side are able to filter the Issues list by Status, Priority, and Client
+13. Vendor-side users are able to filter the Issues list by Status, Priority, and Client

-7. From the **Features List** page all users can:
+14. From the **Features List** page all users can:
    - See summary details of up to five features per page, and paginate to other pages
    - Select to see the details of a particular Feature
    - Select to see the comments on a particular Feature

-17. Client-side users are able to filter the Features list by a Features Filter which allows the user to select:
+15. Client-side users are able to filter the Features list by a Features Filter which allows the user to select:
     - Features Assigned to the Logged in user only
     - Features that belong to the client the user is associated with only
     - Features that belong to other clients only
     - All Features

-18. Client-side users are able to filter the Features list by Status
+16. Client-side users are able to filter the Features list by Status
-19. Client-side users are able to sort the Features list by Total Amount Paid for the Feature
+17. Client-side users are able to sort the Features list by Total Amount Paid for the Feature
-20. Client-side users are able to flag their own or another client's Feature, and add it to cart and pay for it, indicating they want this Feature too
+18. Client-side users are able to flag their own or another client's Feature, and add it to cart and pay for it, indicating they want this Feature too
-21. Clients are **not** be able to unflag a Feature that they previously flagged and paid for
+19. Clients are **not** be able to unflag a Feature that they previously flagged and paid for

-35. Vendor-side users are able to filter the Features list by a Features Filter which allows the user to select:
+20. Vendor-side users are able to filter the Features list by a Features Filter which allows the user to select:
     - Features Assigned to the Logged in user only
     - All Features
-36. Vendor-side users are able to filter the Features list by Status, and Client
+21. Vendor-side users are able to filter the Features list by Status, and Client
-37. Vendor-side users are able to sort the Features list by Total Amount Paid for the Feature
+22. Vendor-side users are able to sort the Features list by Total Amount Paid for the Feature

-8. Issue / Feature **Issue/Feature Logging Page**:
+23. Issue / Feature **Issue/Feature Logging Page**:
    - Client-side users only may input new Issues/Features
    - When the user selects to add a new Issue/Feature, the Issue/Feature Logging page will open
    - The user may select the Software Component from a dropdown box